Love Island (2015 TV series) series 7: Future appearances

 In 2023, Lucinda Strafford appeared on season five of Love Island Australia.
 Toby Aromolaran and Liberty Poole appeared on season one of Love Island Games.

 In 2024, Aromolaran, Jake Cornish, Tyler Cruickshank, Kaz Kamwi, and Poole returned for series one of Love Island: All Stars.

 In 2025, Oliver "Chuggs" Wallis returned for series two of Love Island: All Stars.
 Aromolaran and Strafford competed on season two of Love Island Games.

+In 2026, AJ Bunker, Strafford and Millie Court returned for series three of Love Island: All Stars.
+Aromolaran competed on the fourth series of Celebrity Ex on the Beach.